Rapid7 Labs

 About Open Data

-Rapid7 Open Data offers researchers and partners access to data from Project Sonar, which conducts internet-wide surveys to gain insights into global exposure to common vulnerabilities.
+Rapid7 Open Data provides commercial access to data from Project Sonar, which conducts internet-wide surveys to gain insights into global exposure to common vulnerabilities.

 Open Data

-Rapid7 Open Data provides access to Project Sonar's internet telemetry data in order to help security researchers and advocates advance security on a societal level.
-Data access is provided with appropriate balancing security controls to protect privacy as well as use case review to ensure that the data is being used in alignment with the project's goals.
+Rapid7 Open Data provides commercial access to Project Sonar's internet telemetry data to enable security organizations to map and understand the global internet attack surface.
+Data access is provided with appropriate security controls to protect privacy as well as use case review to ensure that the data is being used in alignment with the project's goals.

 Use Cases